Heading

 Jasper makes it easy to draft your company bio with its extensive collection of templates, including the professional bio template.
 Simply enter the name of your company, a sentence about what you do, and the tone you’d like to go for, and the powerful AI generates a blurb you can use straight away, or tweak to fit your brand personality.

-These short bio examples use a professional tone for a marketing company.
+These short bio examples use a Brand Voice that scanned Jasper’s blog.

-These samples showcase a more informal tone for a company that hires out magicians for parties.
+These samples showcase a company that hires out magicians for parties.

-And these samples use a formal tone to explain what a law firm does.
+And these samples explain what a law firm does.

 It’s not enough to write a few sentences and hope for the best.
 Remember, your company bio is the first impression potential customers will have of your brand and it’s important you engage them from the very start.
 As well as understanding your audience, you can collect the material you already have to create a vibrant company bio packed with your brand’s personality.